 - Read a book and have a gentle discussion about the positive and negative character qualities.

 - Tell kiddos ahead of time to be watchful for good and bad character traits and be ready to discuss them afterward.

 Depending on the desperation of the situation, I like to let the story speak for itself as much as possible.
-There are times, though, when we’re dealing with a particular issue that it makes sense to dig deeper into analyzing the story and connecting it to whatever might be going on at our house.
+There are times, though, when we’re dealing with a particular issue that it makes sense to dig deeper.
+In that case, we analyze the story and connect it to whatever might be going on at our house.

-I should remind you that I use picture books with all ages.
+By the way, picture books can be used with children of all ages.
 A good story is a good story and can have a short and sweet impact even on big kids.

 Bill Peet Books That Teach Character

-You will probably find that some of these are out of print.
+You may find that some of these are out of print.
 They are worth perusing thrift stores to find if you have a chance.